-Regarding sex distribution, leprosy affects both sexes.
-However, in most countries, more males are affected than females, often in the ratio of 2:1.
+Regarding sex distribution, leprosy affects both sexes however, in most countries, severity amongst males are higher than females, which is often in the ratio of 2:1.
 This prevalence is seen in diverse geographical areas like India, Hawaii, the Philippines, Cameroon, and Venezuela.
 However, it is not universal and in many other areas, particularly Africa, Japan, and Thailand there is an either equal occurrence of leprosy in both sexes or rarely even a higher prevalence among females(WHO, 2016b).